-It has become a running gag in my family that I always work precise and control parameters that other’s don’t.
-When it comes to baking though, knowing and controlling the temperatures of the ingredients is important as it may severely impact the process and the final results.
+It has become a running gag in my family that I always work precisely and that I like to control parameters that other’s don’t think about.
+When it comes to baking though (ha, dough..), knowing and controlling the temperatures of the ingredients is important as it can severely impact the process and the final results.

-During the rise, a dough needs to be warm enough so that the correct biochemistry occurs and the yeast can feast on the sugars and produce gases that make the dough rise.
-It must, however, not be too warm, for then the yeast starts making excessive amounts of gas and alcohols.
-Most doughs work well when the dough has a temperature of 26 C. To make sure that the dough has this temperature, we can use this rule of thumb that I found in Robert van Beckhoven’s book:
+During the rise, a dough needs to be warm enough so that the correct biochemistry can occur and that the yeast can feast on the sugars to produce gases that make the dough rise.
+It must, however, not be too warm, for else the yeast starts making excessive amounts of gas and alcohols.
+Most doughs work well when the dough is at a temperature of 26 C. To make sure that the dough is at this temperature, we can use this rule of thumb that I found in Robert van Beckhoven’s book:

 Tw = 2 Td – Tf,

-in which Tw is the temperature of the liquids, Td is the target temperature for the dough and Tf is the temperature of the flour.
+in which Tw is the required temperature of the liquids, Td is the target temperature for the dough and Tf is the temperature of the flour.
 When the flour is at room temperature of 20 C, the liquids need to be 32 C to reach a final temperature of 26 C. This rule-of-thumb assumes that the liquids add up to 50 % (baker’s), which is a proper approximation for many doughs.
-This estimation works really well in practice.
+I find that this estimation works really well in practice.

 Aside: A word on the windowpane test